lorefnon/ts-pg-migrate/docs/migrations.md

 # Defining Migrations

-When you run `node-pg-migrate create` a new migration file is created that looks like this:
+When you run `ts-pg-migrate create` a new migration file is created that looks like this:

 ```javascript
 exports.shorthands = undefined